Pawfection

 Design Problem

-79% of pet parents rely on technology to track their pets’ health and activities.
+79% of pet parents already rely on technology to track pet health and activities

 Goal

-• Add personalization by adding pet profiles and personalized tasks for the pet’s health and everyday needs.
+• Add personalization by creating pet profiles and assigning personalized tasks to meet the pet’s health and everyday needs.

 • Create a way for pet owners to look for pet sitters.